AdobeDocs/experience-manager-65.it-IT/help/sites-authoring/editing-page-properties.md

    >[!NOTE]
    >
-   >Nella scheda **[Autorizzazioni](/help/sites-authoring/editing-page-properties.md#permissions)**è possibile definire gruppi utenti chiusi per la pagina.
+   >Nella scheda **[Autorizzazioni](/help/sites-authoring/editing-page-properties.md#permissions)** è possibile definire gruppi utenti chiusi per la pagina.

    >[!CAUTION]
    >
-   >The **[Permissions](/help/sites-authoring/editing-page-properties.md#main-pars-procedure-949394300)**tab allows editing of CUG configurations based on the presence of the`granite:AuthenticationRequired`mixin.
-If page permissions are configured using deprecated CUG configurations, based on the presence of`cq:cugEnabled`property, a warning message will be shown under **Authentication Requirement**and the option will not be editable, nor will the[Permissions](/help/sites-authoring/editing-page-properties.md#permissions)be editable.
+   >The **[Permissions](/help/sites-authoring/editing-page-properties.md#main-pars-procedure-949394300)** tab allows editing of CUG configurations based on the presence of the `granite:AuthenticationRequired` mixin.
+If page permissions are configured using deprecated CUG configurations, based on the presence of `cq:cugEnabled` property, a warning message will be shown under **Authentication Requirement** and the option will not be editable, nor will the [Permissions](/help/sites-authoring/editing-page-properties.md#permissions) be editable.
    >
    >
    >In questo caso, le autorizzazioni del gruppo utenti chiuso devono essere modificate [nell’interfaccia classica](/help/sites-classic-ui-authoring/classic-page-author-edit-page-properties.md).